Simplified Template Cross Sections -- Stage 1.1 and 1.2: Bin Definitions

 The bin has $m_{jj}$ boundaries defined at $m_{jj} = 700, 1000$, and $1500\GeV$.
 In addition, it has a bin boundary defined at $p_T^{Hjj} = 25\GeV$, which provides a separation into $2$-jet like and $\geq 3$-jet like phase-space regions (as in stage 1.0), which is essential for the discrimination against the large gluon-fusion contributions.

 \begin{itemize} \item The \framebox{$p_T^H < 200\GeV$} bin contains most of the (accessible) VBF signal.
-The $m_{jj} = 700\GeV$ boundary is an explicit bin separation, while the higher $m_{jj}$ boundaries are kept as subbins at the current stage.
+The $m_{jj} = 700\GeV$ boundary is an explicit bin separation, while the higher $m_{jj}$ boundaries are kept as sub-bins at the current stage.
 The $p_T^{Hjj}$ boundary is an explicit bin separation.
 Hence, a total of four bins are defined at this stage.
 However, explicitly splitting out the higher $m_{jj}$ bins at the defined $m_{jj}$ boundaries is encouraged if there is sufficient sensitivity from dedicated analyses to allow for their separate measurement.

-\item The \framebox{$p_T^H > 200\GeV$} bin only contains a small fraction of the VBF signal and is therefore kept as a single bin at this stage, with all $m_{jj}$ boundaries and the $p_T^{Hjj}$ boundary kept as subbin boundaries. \end{itemize}
+\item The \framebox{$p_T^H > 200\GeV$} bin only contains a small fraction of the VBF signal and is therefore kept as a single bin at this stage, with all $m_{jj}$ boundaries and the $p_T^{Hjj}$ boundary kept as sub-bin boundaries. \end{itemize}

 \end{itemize}